 Community Montessori is about connection and collaboration, friendship and fun, and building partnerships to encourage a strong learning environment.
 All who have a connection to Community Montessori are part of a school-wide community.

 My name is Terri Rentrop.
 I am honored to serve as Head of School at Community Montessori.
 I first learned about Montessori education when my oldest daughter enrolled in a Montessori school in 2001.
 I fell in love with the philosophy.
-My oldest daughter and my son continued through the Montessori program and my youngest daughter will now be part of the first junior high class at Community Montessori.
+My three children all attended Montessori school through 8th grade.

 In 2011, I had the opportunity to realize a lifelong dream of teaching and enrolled in Xavier University.
 I completed my Master’s in Montessori Education in 2014.
 I spent 9 years in the classroom, first as an assistant and then as a lead teacher.
 I looked forward to going to work each day and enjoyed learning from my students.

 While I love being in the classroom, when the opportunity arose to serve as Head of School at Community Montessori, I knew it was the place for me.
 I look forward to continuing to learn from our amazing community and lead our school down a path of peace, love, and the awe that comes with Montessori education.

 My name is Devon Schoumacher and I’m thrilled to be here at Community Montessori.